Skip to content

 Please note that you need to remove the # REMOVE THIS AFTER CONFIGURATION line before you can start the service.

-You can now start the Galera Arbitrator daemon (garbd) by running:
+You can now start the Galera Arbitrator daemon (garbd).
+Run the following commands as root.

 Expected output